SebastianS13/Logger/README.md

 # Usage

 To initialise the logger you need to initalise it as every other class you would but you also have to pass a TimeFormat which is a string.
-Below you can see an example where I use the %H:%M which means it will use HOURS : MINUTES as the format (You can check the wiki for more info on everything):
+Below you can see an example where I use the %H:%M which means it will use HOURS : MINUTES as the format:
 ```
 SebLogger logger("%H:%M");
 ```